zeezali/svg-inliner/README.md

 Asynchronouly load a store asset and insert it into the DOM for further use.

-#### `svgInliner.process(selector, useRequestAnimationFrame)`
+#### `svgInliner.process(selector, useRequestAnimationFrame, isFocusable)`

 Find DOM nodes and inject SVGs into them based on their attribute configuration.

-`useRequestAnimationFrame` is a boolean you can use to specify whether you want to use `window.requestAnimationFrame` when inserting SVG elements into the DOM.
+`useRequestAnimationFrame` is an optional boolean value you can use to specify whether you want to use `window.requestAnimationFrame` when inserting SVG elements into the DOM.

+`isFocusable` is an optional boolean value that allows you to specify whether you want your inline SVGs to be focusable or not.
+The default value for this option is `false`.

 e.g. `svgInliner.process('[data-inline-svg]', true);`